kumihoclub/Quackshot/README.md

 * EnTT
 * cute_c2

-A playable build is available in released.
+A playable build is available in releases.
 Please read the README.txt included with the build for controls and other notes.

 No art assets are included in this repo.